RickyWang1020/CSDSNotes/Java/Algorithms/sort/Readme.md

 - Idea: iterate through each number, compare this number with every number prior to it (i.e., already sorted), and insert this into the proper index

-- Implementation: use "swap" instead of "insert"
+- Implementation: use "swap"/"overwrite" instead of "insert"

 - Time Complexity: `O(n^2)`